 4. Attenuation of Ultrasound

-The intensity of an ultrasonic beam decreases exponentially as it propagates through a material:
+The intensity of an ultrasonic beam decreases exponentially with distance:

 Medical imaging (sonography)

-Pregnancy scans, abdominal organ imaging, Doppler flow measurement.
+Pregnancy scans, abdominal and cardiac imaging, Doppler flow measurement.

 Industrial non‑destructive testing (NDT)

-Detect cracks, voids, and thickness variations in metals and composites.
+Detect cracks, voids, and thickness variations in metals, composites, and welds.

 Ultrasonic cleaning